jonasblomdin/Twig-Wordpress/README.md

 ```

 #####TWP__environemnt
-This action is triggered in the constructor of *Twig\_TWP\_Environment*.
+This action is triggered in the constructor of *TWP\_Environment*.
 It provides the environment instance as it's only parameter.
 This example adds the [query_posts](http://codex.wordpress.org/Function_Reference/query_posts) function to Twig.
 ```php
 function my_environment($environment)